dave45678/Lesson15/JavaEE/Lesson04.md

 <!-- enter lesson number and title below separated by hyphen-->
 # Lesson 4 - Handling Form Values the hard way
 ## Learning Objectives
+* Create dynamic web application
-* Create an HTML form on a web page
+* Add a servlet to the dynamic web application
+* Add a JSP (Java Server Page)
 * Capture the form values in the servlet
-* Adding the form values to the Session
 * Redirect to output page from the servlet
 * Display form values on the output page